suzybureau1/agentcare-mcp/README.md

 ````

 ## Use Goose
-Goose is an open Source AI Agent frameowrk from Block(Stripe) that works with MCP servers.
+Goose is an open Source AI Agent framework from Block(Stripe) that works with MCP servers.
 Goose Desktop is like Claude Desktop that can work with MCP servers.
 But Goose can be configured to use models other than Anthropic as well.
 More info: https://block.xyz/inside/block-open-source-introduces-codename-goose

 See below how Goose Desktop works with Agent Care:
 (goose extension will be configured with command: